istvanmarton/Dispersion/README.md

 \end{equation}
 $$

-where $\omega(t)$ is the time-dependent angular frequency, $\beta$ is the chirp parameter, $\omega_0$ is the angular frequency corresponding to the central wavelength.
+equation, where $\omega(t)$ is the time-dependent angular frequency, $\beta$ is the chirp parameter, $\omega_0$ is the angular frequency corresponding to the central wavelength.
 The calculations are performed with random CEP values.

 The code can be compiled with the